Something I get asked often in my photography classes, and by email from readers of this site is – “What lens should I buy next?”

 Ask yourself these questions:

 - Is your camera older than 3 years from its release date? (you can check that online at DPReview.com by looking up your model.
-Also a good site for reading reviews and comparing different cameras side-by-side.
+It’s also a good site for reading reviews and comparing different cameras side-by-side.

 - Do you plan to do photography professionally?

 - Is your current camera limiting you in some way such as bad noise at high ISO, you need more frames per second to shoot sports or active kids, or you need a more robust, heavier, weather sealed camera body because of the locations you shoot?

 - Is it a real need?
 Be honest here.
 Do you really NEED full-frame or do you just want it?

 - Can you afford $2000+ just for the body?
 They go up a lot more from there if you have deep pockets and you may need other bits to go with it too like bigger memory cards, a larger hard drive, new lenses (if yours aren’t compatible with full frame), extra camera batteries, a new bag, and so on.

 If you answered YES to all of the questions above (or at least a majority), then it MIGHT just be time to get a full-frame camera).

 Here are a few more things to consider: 7 Questions to Ask Before You Upgrade to a Full Frame Camera Body

 If you said NO to most of those but yes to this statement: